ghmalithi/jitsiExample/Screenshots/Sample1/Readme.txt

-Main Class Name: src/jniex/samples/Sample1.java
+Class Name: src/jniex/samples/Sample1.java

-Run the above class main method.Here I have included a set of screenshots for the output of above class's main() method.
+1) To run the sample, cd to ./distribution folder and execute

+java -Djava.library.path="../lib/native/linux-64" -jar JitsiScreenCapture.jar

+2) Select the sample number as 1.

-1) First it shows a list of all available windows.
-2) Enter the id of the window you want to get the screen shot.
+3) It will show a list of available windows.Enter the id of the window you want to get the screen shot.

-3) Enter width and height.
+4) Enter width and height.
 They should be less than respective width and height of the window specified above.

-4) See the output.bmp in the project root folder(Here it is JitsiExample folder).
+5) If printscreen of the window success, the image will be automatically previewed.